 Don't just condense and repeat; understand and analyze.

 As the presenter, you are the "class interpreter."
 Your first task is to understand the reading and to help the rest of us understand it too.

 This may prove to be hard work.
-Simplifying the difficult is the heart of introductory teaching.
-My own teaching career confirms this story:
+Simplifyingis the heart of introductory teaching:

 [Legendary Caltech physics professor] Richard Feynman was once asked by a younger colleague: "Dick, explain to me, so that I can understand it, why spin one-half [quark] particles obey Fermi-Dirac statistics."
 Feynman answered: "I'll prepare a freshman lecture on it."
 Feynman came back a few days later and said: "I couldn't do it.
 I couldn't reduce it to the freshman level.
 That means we don't really understand it."